|

 Oakland citizens signed a petition that was sent to the Election Compliance Services and the Public Ethics Commission.
-Because the current system leads too much to a political monopoly in cities and counties all across the nation, these eligible voters are requesting the change from winner-takes-all to elections of "a single vote for a single candidate in a single election for the entire council" in their city of Oakland.
-This change could make Oakland the first city ever to get proportional elections, something never done in the United States before.
-If you, too, feel a single party has an unfair chance to create a local monopoly where you live, read below what you can do!
+Because the current system leads too much to a political monopoly in cities and counties all across the nation, these eligible voters are requesting voter equality as guaranteed in the United States constitution for Cities and Counties.
+Voters are requesting the change from winner-takes-all to elections of "a single vote for a single candidate in a single election for the entire council" in their City of Oakland.

 For other people — who also want their local electoral system be changed into one that delivers proportionality — this may be a turning point for their electoral system.
 But it is important to send your Elections Commission a request to change the local electoral system yourself, too.
 Read below how to make such a request.